MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_fileengine.md

 * **inputStream**: A stream containing the file data.

-* **inputFilePath**: The path to the file.
-The path must include the file name and, if one exists, the file name extension.
+* **actualFilePath**: The path to the file.
+The path must include the file name and, if one exists, the file name extension. will also use to identify the file in audit.

-* **contentIdentifier**: a human-readable identifier for the content. example for a file: "C:\mip-sdk-for-cpp\files\audit.docx" [path\filename] example for an email: "RE: Audit design:user1@contoso.com" [Subject:Sender]

-* **contentState**: The state of the content while the application is interacting with it.

 * **isAuditDiscoveryEnabled**: representing whether audit discovery is enabled or not.